aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 We should hit any breakpoint we setup in the controller action that responds to the root `/` route.

-### Issue with breaking in the laravel valet server before the controller action
+### Issue with breaking in the Laravel Valet server before the controller action

-When we debug with valet there is an issue where when we launch the debugger we breaking in the laravel valet server.php file before getting to the controller action.
+When we debug with Valet there is an issue where when we launch the debugger we breaking in the Laravel valet server.php file before getting to the controller action.

 The debugger stops in the `~/.composer/vendor/laravel/valet/server.php` file in my Valet composer installation on the line: